omni-us/jsonargparse/README.rst

 (:ref:`parsing-paths`, :ref:`restricted-numbers`, :ref:`restricted-strings`) and
 much more.

-The next section explains how to create an argument parser in a very low level argparse-style.
+The next section explains how to create an argument parser in a low level argparse-style.
 However, as parsers get more complex, being able to define them in a modular way becomes important.
 Three mechanisms are available to define parsers in a modular way, see respective sections